How Health Insurance Works

 - Monthly premiums.
 Like auto or homeowners insurance, you pay this even if you never make a claim.
 That provides the cash flow so insurance companies can pay their day-to-day expenses.

 - The deductible.
 That's what you pay before the insurance company contributes a dime.
-Deductibles can range anywhere from $500 a year to $10,000 a year or more.
-The lower deductibles are only available from company-sponsored plans.
 They are annual, which means you start over on January 1 of each year.

-- A copayment for each visit.
-A typical copay is $20 for a doctor visit, $50 for a hospital visit, and $10 to $40 for each prescription.
+- A co-payment for each visit.
+A typical co-pay might be $20 for a doctor visit, $50 for a hospital visit, and $10 to $40 for each prescription.
 You pay 100 percent for the visit until the deductible is met.

-Why do insurance companies charge deductibles, copays, and coinsurance?
+Why do insurance companies charge deductibles, co-pays, and co-insurance?
 They want to keep you from running to the doctor for every sniffle.
 They were worried that, if health care were 100 percent free, their costs would skyrocket.
-The Affordable Care Act said these out-of-pocket costs can't exceed a maximum of $6,600 for individuals, or $13,200 for a family.
+The Affordable Care Act said these out-of-pocket costs can't exceed a maximum amount that is adjusted each year.
+For 2020, it was $8,150 for individuals and $16,300.
 After that, the insurance company pays 100 percent.

 All these choices make picking health care insurance very complicated.
 You’ve got to be an odds-maker on your own health.

 For example, you might be willing to pay a higher monthly premium for a lower co-insurance percent and/or deductible.
 That would make sense if you have a chronic disease, like diabetes, and know you’ll be in to see the doctor frequently.

 On the other hand, people who are healthy might want the lowest premium possible and a higher deductible.
 They are willing to take the chance of paying more for health care because they believe that chance is small.
 The lower the deductible, the higher the premium, co-pay, or co-insurance.
 As health care costs have grown, more people have opted for higher-deductible plans just to keep their monthly premiums affordable.
 Obamacare has not been able to correct this underlying flaw of the health insurance system.

 Why America Relies on Health Insurance to Pay for Medical Care